shaversj/open-data-maker/CONTRIBUTING.md

 for review by our design and product folks, then to master.

 This project is in alpha, so things are fast moving!
 We hope you consider it a fun time to get involved.
 In the near term, we have a very specific focus for this app, but we expect it will be generally useful for other projects as well.
-If you are thinking about deploying this app at your agency or organization, please let us know by introducing yourself in the [Google Group] and telling us a bit about your project or idea.

 ### Testing